okta/okta-oidc-js/packages/okta-react/README.md

 import React, { Component } from 'react';
 import { Router, Route } from 'react-router-dom';
-import { Security, SecureRoute, ImplicitCallback, Auth } from '@okta/okta-react';
+import { RouterSecurity, SecureRoute, ImplicitCallback } from '@okta/okta-react';
+import { Auth } from '@okta/okta-react/react-router';
 import Home from './Home';
 import Protected from './Protected';
 import { createBrowserHistory } from 'history'